Manaslu Circuit Region

-- Tropical and sub-tropical zone, elevation varies from 228–2,000 metres (748–6,562 ft)
+- Tropical and sub-tropical zone, elevation varies from 228–2,000 meters (748–6,562 ft)

-- Temperate zone (within elevation range of 2,000–3,000 metres (6,562–9,843 ft)
+- Temperate zone (within elevation range of 2,000–3,000 meters (6,562–9,843 ft)

-- Sub-alpine zone elevation range of 3,000–4,000 metres (9,843–13,123 ft)
+- Sub-alpine zone elevation range of 3,000–4,000 meters (9,843–13,123 ft)

-- Alpine zone, a range of 4,000–5,000 metres (13,123–16,404 ft))
+- Alpine zone, a range of 4,000–5,000 meters (13,123–16,404 ft))

-- Meadows; and the arctic zone (lying above 4,500 metres (14,800 ft)).
+- Meadows; and the arctic zone (lying above 4,500 meters (14,800 ft)).

-The permanent snow line is reckoned above 5,000 metres (16,404 ft) elevation.
-Precipitation in the area is both from snowfall and rainfall; the average annual rainfall is about 1,900 millimetres (75 in) mostly during the monsoon period, which extends from June to September.
+The permanent snow line is reckoned above 5,000 meters (16,404 ft) in elevation.
+Precipitation in the area is both from snowfall and rainfall; the average annual rainfall is about 1,900 millimeters (75 in) mostly during the monsoon period, which extends from June to September.
 The temperatures in the area also vary widely with the climatic zone: in the subtropical zone, the average summer and winter temperatures vary in the range of 31–34 °C (88–93 °F) and 8–13 °C (46–55 °F) respectively; in the temperate climatic zone, the summer temperatures are 22–25 °C (72–77 °F) and winter temperatures are −2–6 °C (28–43 °F) when snow and frost are also experienced; in the subalpine zone, during December to May snowfall generally occurs and the mean annual temperature is 6–10 °C (43–50 °F).
-The arctic zone is distinct and falls within the permanent snow line; there, the temperatures lie much below freezing zone.
+The arctic zone is distinct and falls within the permanent snow line; there, the temperatures lie much below freezing.